 The first row of sutures is used to cover the defective floor of the inguinal canal and as you can see the hernia sac is no longer visible.

 Then, to reinforce the floor, a second row of sutures is used with the adjacent muscle belly of the inguinal canal.
-This reconstruction of the floor provides strong support.

-NO MESH REQUIRED FOR THIS REPAIR.
+NO MESH REQUIRED FOR THESE REPAIRS

 Case Study #2

 44 YM who presented to the emergency room in excruciating pain and a large inguinal hernia on the right that was extremely large and under pressure.
 A second incision on the right scrotum was needed in order to reduce the intestines.
 He wished to have it repaired with No Mesh, Desarda Technique.
 This surgery was performed by Dr. Robert Tomas as an emergency at Gulf Coast Medical Center.

 73 YM who drove down from Tampa, Florida with extremely large right inguinal hernia,basketball size, and a smaller left inguinal hernia for several years and wished to have them repaired with No Mesh, Desarda Technique.
 Performed by Dr. Robert Tomas.